 Americas: St. Anthony Medical Clinic

 A five-minute walk from our headquarters in San Francisco, the St. Anthony Medical Clinic provides free primary and specialty care to 3,400 uninsured patients through more than 12,000 visits a year.
-Approximately 90% of clinic patients earn less than $10,000 a year, and 25% are homeless.
+Approximately 90 percent of clinic patients earn less than $10,000 a year, and 25 percent are homeless.

 Europe: Temple Street Childrens University Hospital and COSMIC